 With the rising costs of living, many of us are looking for ways to reduce our bills and use energy more efficiently to reduce our carbon footprint.
 Having your own solar panels and battery storage to power your home with clean energy can be a smart investment.

-A scheme called Solar Together Wiltshire gave Swindon residents the opportunity to come together to invest in renewable energy through a group-buying scheme for solar panels and battery storage.
+A scheme called Solar Together Wiltshire gives Swindon residents the opportunity to come together to invest in renewable energy through a group-buying scheme for solar panels and battery storage.
 The initiative is a partnership involving Swindon Borough Council, Wiltshire Council and independent experts in group-buying, iChoosr Ltd.

 The bargaining power created by coming together as a group is the core principle behind Solar Together.
 This enhanced buying power allows the scheme to offer more competitive pricing than individual homeowners might get if entering the market alone.

-It is free to register, without any obligation to continue.
 The scheme offers solar panels with optional battery storage and electric vehicle charge points, as well as retrofit battery storage for residents who have already invested in solar panels and are looking to get more from the renewable energy they generate as well as increase their independence from the grid.

 Installations will generally not need planning permission.
 However, in some cases such as in conservation areas and on listed buildings, planning permission may be required.
 For further information visit the planning advice page.